m5r/javanaise/readme.md

 You are on the **v2** branch, corresponding to the version using dynamic proxies.
 You can find the first version of this project within the [v1](https://github.com/m5r/javanaise/tree/v1) branch.

+&nbsp;

+In this version, it can handle :
+- outages from the coordinator
+- outages from the clients
+- cache limit on the client

+Using the stress test helper, the coordinator was tested against 5000 concurrent clients.

 ## Requirements

 - JDK 8